• Skip to primary navigation

 3. Relative Cartesian Coordinate Method

-Because the coordinate values in this method are relative to the previous point, So we cannot use this method to determine the first point.
+Because the coordinates are measured from the previous point, this method cannot be used to specify the first point.

 4. Relative Polar Coordinate Method